2 min read

 Your performance levels will vary depending on your workload, configuration, and choice of operating system.
 For example, on the L80s_v2 with 19.2 TB of NVMe direct to the VM, we were able to reach up to 3.7M read IOPS on WS2019 and 3.6M read IOPS on Ubuntu 18.04/16.04.
 To learn more watch the video, “Inside Azure datacenter architecture with Mark Russinovich” from Ignite 2018.

 We are launching the Lsv2-series in the following regions: East US, East US 2, West Europe, and SE Asia.
-We plan to make these new VMs available in more regions in the coming months including West US 2 in February and North Europe in April.
+We plan to make these new VMs available in more regions by the end of H1 CY19, including West US 2 and North Europe.

 You can get more information about the Lsv2-series by reading the documentation, “Storage optimized virtual machine sizes.”
 Lsv2-series VMs support pay-as-you-go, low priority, and 1 or 3 year reserved instance (RI) pricing for both Windows and Linux.